 The Articles of Confederation established the first governmental structure unifying the 13 colonies that had fought in the American Revolution.
 In effect, this document created the structure for the confederation of these newly minted 13 Sovereign States.
 After many attempts by several delegates to the Continental Congress, a draft by John Dickinson of Pennsylvania was the basis for the final document, which was adopted in 1777.

-The Articles went into effect on March 1, 1781, after all, 13 states had ratified them.
+The Articles went into effect on March 1, 1781, after all, 13 Sovereign States had ratified them.
 The Articles of Confederation lasted until March 4, 1789, when they were replaced by the U.S. Constitution.

 The weaknesses of the Articles of Confederation would quickly lead to problems that the Founding Fathers realized would not be fixable under the current form of government.
 Many of these issues were brought up during the Annapolis convention of 1786.
 These included the following: